udacity/create-your-own-adventure/english/you-are-in-minecraft/dig_down/dig_down.md

 Since you were digging downwards you fell straight to the floor!

-The cave wasn't so tall and you get up without a scratch.
+Luckily the cave wasn't as tall as you tought and you get up without a scratch.

 The cave is covered in darkness...

-You decide to light up your lighter.
+You decide to use your lighter.

+The cave lights up a little and you can somewhat see where you are.

-Ahead of you lie two diverging tunnels one to the left and the other one to your right.
+Ahead of you lie two diverging tunnels, one goes to your left and the other one to your right.

-Behind you a single path into darkness.
+Behind you a single path...